ryouze/py-template/README.md

 You can find the sample README below.
 Feel free to modify it to suit your project.

-Note: The MIT license is referenced , but this repo is actually under the Unlicense.
-I license most of my projects under MIT, so I put that in the template.
+Note: The MIT license is referenced, but this repo is actually under the Unlicense.
+I license most of my projects under MIT, so I put it in the template.
 ```